-And in another study, this one from the University of Utah, 70% of participants reported that they were above average at multitasking.
+In another study, from the University of Utah, 70 percent of participants reported that they were above average at multitasking.
 But when asked to memorize a sequence of letters while also doing math problems, those who reported multitasking most often in real life performed the worst.
-The top 25% of performers were also the ones who reported multitasking only sparingly in daily life.
+The top 25 percent of performers were also the ones who reported multitasking only sparingly in daily life.

 What we don’t know yet is whether this impairment is the chicken or the egg.
 Does multitasking lead to a greater susceptibility to distraction and a decrease in the ability to control your attention?
 Or are people who are more distractible more likely to spend time trying to do two things at once?

 We might see some hints in the traits of heavy multitaskers.
-That is, what else characterizes people who report multitasking often and who think they are particularly adept at it?
-Well, for one thing, they’re also more likely to be impulsive and to be labeled as sensation seekers—people who take more risks to get novel and intense experiences.
-So in my opinion, it might be true that people who have shorter attention spans, to begin with, gravitate toward multitasking.
+That is, what else characterizes people who report multitasking often, and who think they are particularly adept at it?
+For one, they’re also more likely to be impulsive and to be labeled as sensation seekers—people who take more risks to get novel and intense experiences.
+It might be true that people who have shorter attention spans, to begin with, gravitate toward multitasking.

 But regardless of which way the arrow points, the increasing availability of multiple media at our fingertips is only going to make this problem worse.
 That is, the more people succumb to the growing temptations to multitask, the more likely we’re going to see adverse effects on their ability to focus on challenging tasks.

 Multitasking, in the real world, isn’t just about listening to music while we work on a project.
 Instead, it’s what society demands of us, now that we’re so easily contacted and connected.
-So we can’t just avoid it altogether.
+We can’t avoid it altogether.

 But too often we let all these demands distract us from important activities that require a maximum of focus, leaving a trail of unfinished projects and unfulfilled dreams in our wake.

-Checking and responding to emails, making grocery lists, rearranging the living room are all things that I do when I’m unconsciously avoiding actually working.
+As a personal example, checking and responding to emails, making grocery lists, rearranging the living room are all things that I do when I’m unconsciously avoiding working.
 My husband can tell what kind of day I’ve had if he walks into a living room that he barely recognizes.
 It’s become a bit of a joke.
-And the more frequently we are distracted by a new email or an unfinished chore, the harder it is to resist the temptation.
+The more frequently we are distracted by a new email or an unfinished chore, the harder it is to resist the temptation.

 I don’t like to use the term addiction to describe what’s happening here because addiction is complex and should, in my opinion, be reserved for situations involving drugs that create physical symptoms of withdrawal.
 But multitasking does resemble addiction in one way—the more we do it, the more we seem to be tempted to do it again.

-Our brains are creatures of habits.
+Our brains are creatures of habit.
 If you do the same thing over and over, the networks of neurons that are involved in that task get strengthened and fire more efficiently.
-That means that the next time you do that thing, your brain’s activity will be slightly more fine-tuned.
+This means that the next time you do that task, your brain’s activity will be slightly more fine-tuned.
 Like ski tracks on a hill, the more times the same path has been skied on, the deeper the ruts and the faster the track.
-But it’s also harder than to take a different track because now you need to overcome the rut.
+But it’s also harder to take a different track because now you need to overcome the rut.

 Learn More: Can You Multitask Efficiently?

-But by the same token, when you multitask, your brain doesn’t necessarily know which task is the important one.
+By the same token, when you multitask, your brain doesn’t necessarily know which task is the important one.
 It’ll gravitate toward the easy, more sculpted track.
-So if you’re doing two tasks, one of which is more ingrained, you’ll find your mind drifting back to that one rather than paving a new track.
+If you’re doing two tasks, one of which is more ingrained, you’ll find your mind drifting back to that one rather than paving a new track.
 Checking email, which just requires the highly practiced task of reading, is easier than coming up with a genius new idea for a book.

 The Mixing Cost